-At the beginning of pupillage the pupil supervisor will ensure that the pupil is provided with this document and will discuss with the pupil how it should be used.
-The pupil will need to refer to the checklist regularly throughout pupillage and will need to complete a checklist at the conclusion of both the non-practising and practising 6 months and submit the same to the Bar Council.
-The pupil supervisor will ensure that the pupil completes the checklist conscientiously and accurately.
+At the beginning of pupillage the pupil supervisor will ensure that the pupil is provided with the necessary documentation and will discuss with the pupil how it should be used.
+The pupil should refer to the Professional Statement regularly throughout pupillage and records of progress against this criteria will be maintained throughout the pupillage, in particular at the conclusion of both the non-practising and practising 6 months..